Steele Sidebottom

-Steele Sidebottom (born 2 January 1991) is a professional Australian rules football player currently playing for the Collingwood Football Club in the Australian Football League.
+Steele Robert Sidebottom (born 2 January 1991) is a professional Australian rules football player currently playing for the Collingwood Football Club in the Australian Football League.

+He made the All-Australian team in 2018 and is a two-time Copeland Trophy winner.

-Sidebottom was selected by Collingwood with selection 11 in the 2008 AFL Draft.
+Recruited from Congupna Football Club and the Murray Bushrangers, Sidebottom was selected by Collingwood with selection 11 in the 2008 AFL draft.
 Sidebottom had a 10-goal best-on-ground performance in the 2008 TAC Cup Grand Final.
 He is strong overhead and in one-on-one contests.
 An AIS/AFL Academy graduate and Vic Country representative in 2008, Sidebottom also was selected in the All-Australian team following the 2008 AFL Under 18 Championships.

 A midfielder, Sidebottom became a star player for Collingwood.
-He has won the Copeland Trophy twice as the club's best and fairest (2017, 2018) and also played in a premiership in 2010.
+He has won the Copeland Trophy twice as the club's best and fairest (2017, 2018) and also played in premierships in 2010 and 2023.
 Sidebottom has been named in the All-Australian team in 2018 on a wing in addition to finishing second in the 2018 Brownlow Medal.
-He has been the co-vice captain of Collingwood since the 2015 season.
+He has been the co-vice captain of Collingwood since the 2015 season to 2022.

 Career

-Sidebottom made his AFL debut vs St Kilda in Round 7 2009 where St Kilda defeated Collingwood by 88 points.
+Sidebottom made his AFL debut vs St Kilda in Round 7, 2009, where St Kilda defeated Collingwood by 88 points.

-In the Semi Final vs Adelaide of the 2009 AFL Season, Sidebottom had his first breakthrough where he notched up 25 disposals in a come from behind win.
+In the semi-final against Adelaide of the 2009 AFL Season, Sidebottom had his first major breakthrough, where he notched up 25 disposals in a come-from-behind win.

-In 2010 Sidebottom played in all but one game for the Magpies including both the drawn Grand Final and Grand Final replay.
-At 19-years of age he was the youngest member of Collingwood's 2010 Premiership side.
+In 2010, Sidebottom played in all but one game for the Magpies, including both the drawn Grand Final and Grand Final replay.
+At 19 years of age, he was the youngest member of Collingwood's 2010 Premiership side.

 On 6 October 2017, Sidebottom won the Copeland Trophy.

 In the 2018 Brownlow Medal count, Sidebottom finished in second place (his career best).

+In 2020, Sidebottom was handed a four match suspension for breaching the AFL's COVID-19 protocols, after he and teammate Lynden Dunn had shared an Uber together and visited several homes, with the night concluding with Sidebottom being driven home by police.

+In Round 11 2023, Sidebottom played his 300th AFL game, becoming the fourth Collingwood player ever to do so.
+In the milestone match, he injured his MCL and did not play again until Round 18.
+In the Grand Final of that year, Sidebottom kicked a goal with a 60-metre bomb in the last quarter which ultimately proved vital to Collingwood's premiership victory.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.